 A charitable trust is a way to hold and protect assets (money, property, etc) for charitable purposes.
 The trust’s assets are managed according to the purpose set out in a trust deed, or an agreed set of rules.

-A charitable trust, or an existing society (with a charitable purpose), can apply to us to be incorporated as a board under the Charitable Trusts Act 1957.
+The trustees of a charitable trust can apply to us to be incorporated as a board under the Charitable Trusts Act 1957.

-To do this, a charitable trust or society must exist principally or exclusively for the following reasons:
+To do this, a charitable trust must exist principally or exclusively for the following reasons —